 On 14 February 2018, the Company entered into a Business Transfer Agreement, which resulted in the sale of the Banking and Custody business to The Bank of N.T.
 Butterfield & Son Limited ("BoBL").
 Clients have subsequently transferred to BoBL or exited to alternative providers.
-The Company is in the process of exiting its remaining Banking and Custody positions with a view to surrendering its Banking License.
+The Company has exited all of its Banking positions and has no deposits as at 31 December 2020.
+It will shortly surrender its Banking, Investment Business and Funds Services Business licences.
+The Company is also in the process of exiting its remaining Trust and Company Business and will eventually proceed with the surrender of the corresponding regulatory licence.